SmithEcophysLab/ecophys_sp2021/Rubrics/review_proposal_feedback_rubric.md

 make sure to provide suggestions for these improvements.

 ## Grading rubric (100 points)
+**Note that this is the rubric that Dr. Smith will be using to score your feedback.
+You should not assign a grade as part of your feedback.**

 ### Individual components
 1. Summary of the idea (20 points)